FarmersGrowing Good Food, Nourishing the Community

 We farm in a way that supports habitat for creatures above and below the soil.
 We use organic growing methods and support soil health by not tilling (i.e., plowing), using lots of compost, growing year-round, and planting a wide variety of crops.

 Noa Kay and Mark Albonizio are the family behind Songbird Haven Farm.
 We believe that human health and environmental health go hand in hand.

 Once we learned about all the benefits of no-till agriculture we felt like we had to join in the movement of small farmers relearning regenerative practices and making a real difference in our food systems, local communities, and climate.
 We are so grateful to the many farmers around the world who have farmed with nature for generations and continued to pass on this knowledge.

 Sweet Hollow Farm

 Vero Vergara and Caitlin Ehlers began farming at Viva in the 2018 season, after completing the Titlh Alliance Incubator Farm program.
-Sweet Hollow Farm is a cooperative that runs a CSA and partners with various organizations in the Seattle area to promote food access.
+Sweet Hollow Farm is a worker-owned cooperative growing diversified vegetables on 1 acre at Viva Farms in Woodinville, WA.
+They also partner with various organizations in the Seattle area to promote food access.